paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-011-national-transportation-safety-board.md

 <a id="section-1140"></a>
 ## § 1140.
-Information 11 So in original.
-Probably should be followed by “for”. individuals involved in accidents and families of such individuals
+Information individuals 11 So in original.
+Probably should be preceded by “for”. involved in accidents and families of such individuals

 In the course of an investigation of an accident described in section 1131(a)(1), except an aircraft accident described in section 1136 or a rail passenger accident described in section 1139, the Board may, to the maximum extent practicable, ensure that individuals involved in accidents and the families of such individuals, and other individuals the Board deems appropriate—